ZacharySchmidt0/Processing_Folders/Example/README.txt

 plotDistributionsOverTime: plots the grade distribution for one course (one or all instructors).
 Each semester is displayed in a new figure window.

+Other functions:

+findAverageGPAforCourse: determines the overall average GPA for a course over all semesters